OlgaVT/Alternative-splicing-in-mechanically-stretched-podocytes-as-a-model-of-glomerular-hypertension/README.md

-# Alternative-splicing-in-mechanically-stretched-podocytes-as-a-model-of-glomerular-hypertension
+# Alternative splicing in mechanically stretched podocytes as a model of glomerular hypertension

-This repository contains the preprocessed data and the description of the computational pipeline used in the study.
+This repository contains the preprocessed RNA-Seq data and the description of the computational pipeline for RNA-Seq data analysis used in the study.

 ## RNA-Seq data